minorninth/aom/csun_paper/aom-csun-2018-extended-abstract.md

 this API to be useful, it needs to work consistently across browsers, so that developers don't need to write special case code for each.

-We want to take the appropriate time to ensure we can agree on the details for how the tree should be computed and represented.

 ### Next Steps

 We are developing this spec as part of the Web Platform Incubator